Ralph Hearn explains the indicators that a growing business may benefit from new accounting software.

 There are no clean cut rules to consider whether you need new software – there are however, tell-tale signs which can indicate the need for a new package.
 Your existing accounting solution has most likely served you well, but perhaps as your business has grown; it’s been unable to keep up.

 Time is often one of the biggest pressures faced by owner managers, thus the challenge is often finding the right opportunity to make the switch.
 When you’re immersed in the day to day running of your business, it’s easy to simply ignore the red flags of trouble ahead.
 But, unnecessary pressure from under performing software can lead to inadequate accounting records that are likely to cause greater difficulties in the future.

 How to know you've outgrown your accounting software?

 When starting out it’s understandable to choose a simple software solution that suits your needs, especially when the cost of implementing a fully functioning accounting software outweighs the benefits derived from doing so.
 However, as you grow and the volume of transactions and invoices increases.

 You may find your current software solution doesn’t satisfy your growing list of needs.
-When this occurs it’s probably time to consider a more sophisticated system that can help save you the time you need to concentrate on running your business.
+When this occurs it’s probably time to consider a more sophisticated system that can help save you the time you need to concentrate on running and deloping your business.

 Identifying the tell-tale signs of outgrowing software